 Just the actors and nothing else.
 But this keeps the focus on the story and the superb acting.

-The inheritance tells a story that may not be new, but it tells it beautifully, mixing funny moments (lot of them) with poignant ones, especially towards the end.
+The Inheritance tells a story that may not be new, but it tells it beautifully, mixing funny moments (lots of them) with poignant ones, especially towards the end.

 I can’t wait to see Part 2.